Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

 ### Source link configuration

-Configure source links
-to allow navigation from the generated documentation to the corresponding source code in a remote repository.
+Configure source links to help readers find the source for each declaration in a remote repository.
-Use the `dokkaSourceSets.main{}` block for this configuration.
+Use the `dokkaSourceSets.main {}` block for this configuration.

-The `sourceLinks` configuration block allows you to add a `source` link to each signature that leads to the `remoteUrl` with a specific line number.
+The `sourceLinks {}` configuration block allows you to add a `source` link to each signature that leads to the `remoteUrl` with a specific line number.
 The line number is configurable by setting `remoteLineSuffix`.

-This helps readers to find the source code for each declaration.

 For an example, see the documentation for the [`count()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/count.html)